pvarshith/pvarshith/README.md

 # Hi there! 👋

-I'm Varshith Pabba, a passionate and versatile Graduate student currently pursuing an MS in Computer Science & Engineering at Santa Clara University.
+I'm Varshith Pabba, a passionate and versatile Graduate student pursuing an MS in Computer Science & Engineering at Santa Clara University.
 I bring a blend of academic excellence, hands-on experience, and a deep love for technology.

 ## 🔍 Education
 - **MS in Computer Science & Engineering**